cryptimeleon/subzero/README.md

    comment */
 ```

-### Format of a 0K program
+### Format of a Subzero program
 ---
-A 0K program consists of function definitions, a witness list, and a proof expression.
+A Subzero program consists of function definitions, a witness list, and a proof expression.

 #### The proof expression
 This expression describes the zero knowledge argument of knowledge protocol, and consists of a single logical expression followed by an optional semicolon.